 Step 2 – Action time, applying for a Marriage Licence

-- You then simply take the filled in form to your local Registrar of Marriages https://www.govt.nz/browse/family-and-whanau/getting-married/find-a-registry-office/ and sign the statutory declaration that the particulars are true.
-You do need to pay $150.00 when you lodge the application.
-Only one of you needs go into the office to do this.
+- Once submitted on-line you need to go into your to your local Registrar of Marriages https://www.govt.nz/browse/family-and-whanau/getting-married/find-a-registry-office/ and sign the Statutory Declaration that the particulars are true.
+Only one of you needs go into the office to do this, and you can do this straight away.

 It takes three working days to process an application, but in the busy season it can take longer so don’t leave it to close to your wedding date to apply.
 A Marriage Licence is valid for 3 months from the date of issue.

-When you receive your Marriage Licence and your Particulars of Marriage (two copies), you will need to give all these to your celebrant when convenient.
+- You will be emailed your Marriage Licence and your Particulars of Marriage (two copies), which you can print or email to your celebrant to print for you.
 The licence allows your celebrant to marry you, and the Particulars of Marriage are what you sign on the day.
+These MUST be present at the marriage for a legal marriage to occur.

 Step 4 – Get Married!